dasong2410/DBNotes/mssql/LogshippingDeploy/readme.md

 #

+- All the effort is made to make logshipping setup friend for multiple databases, like 40 databases
 - All database objects created in master database

 <a name="Primary Server"></a>
 ## [**Primary Server**](#Table-of-Contents)

-### 1. Create logshipping root dir and make it shared on Primary Server
+### 1. Create logshipping root dir and make it shared

     D:\Logshipping

-### 2. Config logshipping metadata table and create procedures
+### 2. Configure logshipping metadata table and create procedures

 Run following sql scripts